SilvinWillemsen/NordicSMC_Effect/README.md

 # NordicSMC_Effect
 Simple audio plugin to be used as a starting point for the NordicSMC JUCE Workshop.
+For further instructions, see documentation.pdf.